Xetrius/Python-tutorial-repository/vars/readme.md

 iputed var
 #####

-# what we have learned
+what we have learned
-##  if (the function is called) and (the var is global) the var can be reused outside the function
+if (the function is called) and (the var is global) the var can be reused outside the function

 #####

-15b   (calling a function var from another file)
+#b   (calling a function var from another file)

 lets rename main.py to settings.py because" import main" throws all kinds of errors